bsmylie873/TransistorTracker/README.md

 # Transistor Tracker
-A document to track personal hardware devices and their specifications, compatibility, and other relevant details.
+An application to track personal hardware devices and their specifications, compatibility, and other relevant details.
 ## Problem Definition
 With an increasing number of devices such as personal computers, peripherals, and gaming consoles, it becomes difficult to track their specifications, operating system compatibility, and software restrictions.
-This document serves as a structured way to record and manage hardware details for easy reference.
+This tracking application serves as a structured way to record and manage hardware details for easy reference.
 ## Priorities
 ### Must Have
 - A user must be able to login and logout